zameermd9/Camera-Calibration/README.md

 2.Download the Images in GITHUB link and copy the images link as path and paste in line 19 (images = glob.glob(' ')) in python code

 Output:

-I used D435 Real sense camera and i have done calibration in 640*480 Resolution and i got focallength ~ 875mm through calibration matrix
+I used D435 Real sense camera and i have done calibration in 640*480 Resolution and i got focallength ~ 875mm through calibration matrix.

 Things i did in Building this Code: